RobustNLP/DeRTa/README.md

 Coming soon.

 <h1 align="center"> Refuse Whenever You Feel Unsafe </h1>
-A novel approach to improve the safety of large language models, enabling them to transition effectively from unsafe to safe states.
+A novel approach to improve the safety of large language models, enabling them to transition effectively from unsafe to safe state.
 <br>   <br>